meatless-exe/meatless-exe.github.io/pages/crypt/character.md

 # Inventory
 You can cary SPINE+2 items in your inventory

-Gain an item for your highest Stat

-Gain an item for your Vice:
-1. Gambling
-	1. Golden rabbits foot keychain
-	2. $1k defunct casino poker chip
-2. Luxury
-	1.
-3. ???
-	1.
-4. Stupor
-	1. Video Vice deluxe membership card
-5. ???
-	1.

-Roll below for a random Item:

-### Links
+You have a Hangover and your wallet

+# Bonds
-You have HEART number of LINKS.
+You have HEART # of BONDS.
 What does your professions say about your past?
 Your vice?
 Your trinket?
 Jot down one or two ideas, you can refine them later

+# Other Stuff
+You have 3 Hits

+What’s your character’s name?
+Pronouns?